zuozhenggh/learning-library/security-library/database/data-safe/audit-database-activity/audit-database-activity.md

 In this lab, you will:

-- Review the global settings for Oracle Data Safe and the audit profile for your target database
+- Review the global settings for Oracle Data Safe
+- Review the audit profile for your target database
 - Review the audit policy for your target database
-- Review the audit trail for your target database
+- Review the audit trail(s) for your target database
-- View the quantity of audit records available on your target database for the discovered audit trail
+- View the quantity of audit records available on your target database for the discovered audit trail(s)
 - Start audit data collection
 - Provision audit policies on your target database
 - Analyze audit events across all your target databases